 Note that Dolby Atmos speakers will only be able to make full use of the format if you connect them via HDMI ARC or HDMI eARC.
 Optical can only output Dolby Digital.

 To put it simply, if you want a better soundbar, make sure it has three numbers.

 Are soundbars worth the extra money?

-Is Dolby Atmos worth the hype?
+Is Dolby Atmos worth the money?

+Yes.
 Dolby Atmos is a 3D audio format that recreates the spatial sound you could expect from a large cinema.
 The advanced format is able to handle over 100 separate objects simultaneously, creating a wide soundstage that has clarity, depth, and is able to separate all sounds into distinct objects so you can really feel them come to life.

 What is the best soundbar to buy?